KhanhBerlin/codeChallenge/README.md

 Share your solutions as links to public repositories.
 Do not invest more than around 2 hours on the assignment.
 It is okay if you are unable to complete all tasks within this time.

 Please reach out to us if you have any questions.

 #####
-API Challenge:
+- API Challenge:
-10 min reading
+-- 10 min reading
-5 min Manual click flow
+-- 5 min Manual click flow
-5 min summerize flow
+-- 5 min summerize flow
-10 min Test Plan
+-- 10 min Test Plan
-xx min write API Test
+-- xx min write API Test
+- no register and login the users needed
+- goto straight to /users endpoint
+-- Test for no Value #no needed, no values means default get...
+-- NaN or Null #return on default get as default value -- Numeric instead String, seems no 400....
+-- 0 or -minus Integer
+-- Integer bigger than Saved
+- mvn clean install -DskipTests=true #install maven artefacts

 #####